zxkevinxz/ai-hero/examples/vercel-ai-sdk/10-generate-array/readme.md

 ## Description

-So far we've looked at returning an object from your LLM calls using structured outputs.
+So far we've looked at getting an LLM to return objects or enums (enumerated values) instead of just returning text.

-But what if you want to return multiple objects?
-For instance, you want your LLM to generate tonnes of fake data.
+But what if you want to return multiple objects - an array of objects?
+What then?

+For instance, you might want your LLM to generate lots of fake data.

 ## Zod Schema